 Do you have any additional suggestion for making the rules/processes easier to administer?

-One member of the group which submitted the request should - if not already represented on the SCI - be nominated as an observer to the SCI until the review of the issue in question has been completed.
+One member of the group that submitted the request should - if not already represented on the SCI - be nominated as an observer to the SCI until the review of the issue in question has been completed.

 Members of the Standing Committee (Primary and Alternate members)